 A "document hold memo" should be circulated promptly to instruct staff to retain relevant documents.
 Both the distribution list and the wording of the hold memo should be considered carefully.
 The memo should be distributed broadly enough to be effective, but the more widely it is circulated, the less likely it is that news of the investigation will remain confidential.
-Technical issues to be mindful of include ensuring that automatic deletion protocols on email systems and calendars are turned off, backup system files are retained, and documents on home computers and personal devices are preserved.
+Technical issues to be mindful of include ensuring that automatic deletion protocols on email accounts, texting apps, and calendars are turned off, backup system files are retained, and documents on home computers and personal devices are preserved.
 It is important to keep in mind that relevant data (including emails, texts, and voicemails) may exist in personal email accounts, on personal phones and tablets, and in other personal electronic media.
 Such data, if relevant to the investigation, must also be preserved.
+The use of "ephemeral communications" apps that do not to retain text messages, during the course of an investigation, could raise serious compliance issues and may need to be suspended.

-In some cases, to ensure adequate preservation of data on House and Senate servers, it may be necessary to consult with the House or Senate Sergeant at Arms, Counsel to the House or

-Senate, or other administrative offices.
+In some cases, to ensure adequate preservation of data on House and Senate servers, it may be necessary to consult with the House or Senate Sergeant at Arms, Counsel to the House or Senate, or other administrative offices.
 Such consultations themselves may be sensitive if the investigation is not yet public, however.